 United have failed to win in four of their past six fixtures across all competitions and with the pressure beginning to mount, plenty of fans are calling for Solskjaer’s three year reign to come to an end.

-So for those of you interested in the best football betting apps, here are the five favorites to replace Ole Gunnar Solskjaer as Manchester United manager.
+So for those of you interested in using top football betting apps in the UK, and possible bets on who will be the new manager, here are the five favorites to replace Ole Gunnar Solskjaer as Manchester United manager.

 Zinedine Zidane – 10/1